-A weekly pump station inspection is carried out to reduce or eliminate the risk of contamination and system failure.
+A weekly pump station inspection is carried out to reduce or eliminate the risk of contamination and system failure, and to ensure the consistent application of chlorine for treatment purposes.
 Watermains are flushed once annually in the Spring.
 There are no fire hydrants in this water service area due to insufficient supply and capacity for fire flows.
 Twenty-four hour on-call coverage is in place to respond to water system emergencies and alarms.